 Birding in Wickenburg

 Wickenburg is becoming a not-so-well-kept secret area for birding in Arizona – with over 280 species of birds confirmed!
-The jewel in our birding crown is undoubtedly the Hassayampa River Preserve, owned by The Nature Conservancy, and stretching five miles along the Hassayampa River.
-For most of it’s course through the desert, the Hassayampa runs beneath the surface and is invisible except for the cottonwoods and willows tracing it’s flow; however through the Preserve, the water is forced above ground by the granite bed rock.
+The jewel in our birding crown is undoubtedly the Hassayampa River Preserve, owned by Maricopa County Parks & Recreation, and stretching five miles along the Hassayampa River.
+For most of its course through the desert, the Hassayampa runs beneath the surface and is invisible except for the cottonwoods and willows tracing its flow; however, through the Preserve, the water is forced above ground by the granite bedrock.

 A short trip up the Hassayampa River puts you in Box Canyon, often showing surface water to draw many species, including Peregrine Falcons.

-Wickenburg’s two golf courses have become oasis for many species of desert wildlife, certainly for many birds.
-The Wickenburg Country Club and Los Caballeros Golf Club course are both home to resident Harris’ Hawks, the Los Caballeros course also is blessed with resident Vermilion Flycatchers.
+Wickenburg’s three golf courses have become an oasis for many species of desert wildlife, certainly for many birds.
+The Wickenburg Country Club, Wickenburg Ranch Golf Club, and Los Caballeros Golf Club course are home to resident Harris’ Hawks, the Los Caballeros course also is blessed with resident Vermilion Flycatchers.
 Late spring and summer bring Orioles and Zone-tailed Hawks to the courses.

 Last, but certainly not least, Wickenburg is surrounded by thousands of acres of Arizona Uplands sub-division of the Sonoran desert.
 Gila Woodpeckers and Gilded Flickers nest in the saguaros, and their abandoned nests provide homes for at least a dozen species of secondary cavity nesters, including Kestrels, Elf Owls, and Ash-throated Flycatchers.
 Phainopeplas are abundant, with plenty of Canyon and Abert’s Towhees.